The History of Old Hall

 The Cruck Barn at Old Hall with its rustic symmetry is a rare example of 15th and 16th century architecture - constructed from a series of paired timbers called crucks, each forming a shape like the letter A. Old maps of the Tatton estate show that a cruck barn was originally built here and in 1976 there was the opportunity to bring a dilapadated and crumbling cruck barn back to the site, where it was lovingly restored.

-The cruck barn plays an informative part in Old Hall tours and is used for school education days as an example of a timber-framed building with the chance to thresh, winnow and grind as people would have done in medieval and Tudor times.
-Children can also make wattle and daub, but perhaps to their disappointment we leave out the most important ingredient – cow manure!
+The cruck barn plays an informative part of any visit to the Old Hall.
+It is used for school education days as an example of a timber-framed building, offering children the chance to thresh, winnow and grind as people would have done in Medieval and Tudor times.